NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 ## GDC Review/QC Submitted Data - GDC Activity

 The Bioinformatics Team at the GDC runs the Quality Control pipeline on the submitted data.
-This pipeline mirrors the [Pre-Harmonization Checklist](Data_Submission_Process.md#pre-harmonization-checklist) and will determine if the submission is complete and is ready for the pipeline analysis.
+This pipeline mirrors the [Pre-Harmonization Checklist](Data_Submission_Process.md#pre-harmonization-checklist) and will determine if the submission is complete and is ready for the Harmonization pipeline.
 If the submission does contain problems, the GDC will contact the user to "Re-Open" the project and fix the errors in their submission.

 ## GDC Harmonize Data - GDC Activity